Restricted Stock Units (RSUs): RSU Vesting & Taxation For Dummies. A Comprehensive Guide for Financial Well-being

 November 10, 2023

-Restricted Stock Units (RSUs): A Comprehensive Guide for Financial Well-being
+Restricted Stock Units (RSUs): RSU Vesting & Taxation For Dummies.
+A Comprehensive Guide for Financial Well-being

 Did your employer offer you restricted stock units (RSUs)?
 Need to know if they are good or bad for your financial well-being?
 This comprehensive guide will give you all the information you need about RSUs.
 You can very well call it RSU for Dummies!

-What Are Restricted Stock Units (RSUs)?
+What are Restricted Stock Units (RSUs)?

 Restricted Stock Units (RSUs) are part of equity compensation offered by the companies to their employees.
 RSUs are a promise from a company to issue its stock to employees at a future date, typically after certain vesting conditions are satisfied.

-How Do RSUs Work?
+How do RSUs work?

 When a company grants RSUs to an employee, the employee does not receive any shares of the company stock at that time.
 Instead, the company promises to issue shares of the company stock to the employee at a future date, typically when certain vesting conditions are met.